MatejBursik/converter/README.md

 # Ultimate converter
-Going to do unit conversions and simple calculations
+Going to do unit conversions